payamsash/Tinnorm/src/workflow.md

 5) Harmonization

    - Implement neuroHarmonize with site as batch effect
+   - maybe compute it only for controls and apply to all
    - Save harmonized features
    - Compute per-feature percent variance explained by Site
    - PCA/UMAP of feature matrixes colored by site